 I vividly remember the first time I saw Jupiter through a telescope in the fifth grade.
 My dad set up this big wooden telescope in our backyard.
 While it was a crystal clear night without a cloud in the sky.
 There was a light breeze too, which made you feel alive as it brushed your face.

 The great thing was, we didn’t live in a big city.
 So there was very little artificial light polluting the night sky.

-From that point on, my curiosity over life stepped onto an entirely different level.
-Plus, I realized how small I was in the universe.
+Instantly, my curiosity over life stepped onto an entirely new level.
+I realized how utterly small I was in the universe.

 The night sky has the power to instantly humble you